All Episodes

 Yeah.

-And you know, it really conjures up different things in different people's minds and amounts to nothing more than a bait and switch campaign strategy.
+And, you know, it really conjures up different things in different people's minds and amounts to nothing more than a bait and switch campaign strategy.

-You're completely correct.
+You are completely correct.

-Fair as a word, fair fairness is worse and more dangerous than hope and change.
+Fair as a word, fair, fairness, is worse and more dangerous than hope and change.

 Hope and change are empty, lofty, nebulous, happy words.

-Fair fairness is something we all like.
+Fairness is something we all like.

-The problem is what's the stinking definition of it?
+The problem is, what's the stinking definition of it?

-What what in the world is fair?
+What in the world is fair?

-Some people think it's fair to brutally punish the achievers in our society that that somehow those in the lower end are lifted up if those at the upper end are brought down uh on the economic scale.
+Some people think it's fair to brutally punish the achievers in our society that somehow those in the lower end are lifted up if those at the upper end are brought down on the economic scale.

 Other people think that fairness is the same tax rate for everybody.